 When compared to the Mazda Demio and the Toyota Vitz, the 2011 Honda Fit has better interior space and legroom.
 It feels much more roomier thanks to the elevated seats and a wider interior.

 There are sufficient storage compartments for items such as smartphones, beverages, goggles, handbags etc. For the 1st row, there are 4 cup-holders, door panel storage, a shelf below the dashboard, a glovebox and cubby box.
 For the 2nd row, the only storage is on the seat jacket pockets.

 The boot space for the 2011 Honda Fit is simply awesome.
 For the car of this size, you’re not going to get any better boot space.
 There’s also extra storage shelfs below the floor of the boot.
-With the rear seats folded down, the boot space is quite sizable .
+With the rear seats folded down, the boot space is quite sizeable .
 We love it.

-Other Extras: Double Din Stereo, Navigation(Optional), AC, Heater, Fog Lights(optional)
+Extras: Double Din Stereo, Navigation(Optional), AC, Heater, Fog Lights(optional)

-Safety Features: 6 SRS Airbags, ABS, ESC
+2011 Honda Fit Safety Features: 6 SRS Airbags, ABS, ESC

 On the exterior, the 2011 Honda Fit looks boxier and taller than the Vitz and Demio.
 Some people like it that way while others don’t but its really a matter of preference.
 It looks good in alloy rims as opposed to the steel rims that look rather cheap.